dsdanielpark/Gemini-API/README.md

 [4] [Google AI Studio](https://ai.google.dev/tutorials/ai-studio_quickstart) <br>

 > **Warning**
-Users bear all legal responsibilities when using the BardAPI package, which offers easy access to Google Bard for developers.
+Users bear all legal responsibilities when using the GeminiAPI package, which offers easy access to Google Gemini for developers.
 This unofficial Python package isn't affiliated with Google and may lead to Google account restrictions if used excessively or commercially due to its reliance on Google account cookies.
+Frequent changes in Google's interface, Google's API policies, and your country/region, as well as the status of your Google account, may affect functionality.
+Utilize the issue page and discussion page.

 <br>